DRL-Navigation/img_env/README.md

 - **Pedestrian simulation**，contains pedestrian simulation based on Pedsim and ORCA.
 - **Gym API**, easy to use in conjunction with other reinforcement learning frameworks.
 - **Grid_map output**， directly outputs grid_map or raw laser data.
-- **Parameterized configuration**, easily configure environment information via yaml file, including robot shape and number, pedestrian strategy and number, environmental map, and more.
+- **Parameterized configuration**, easily configure environment information via yaml file, including robot shape and size, pedestrian strategy, environmental map, and more.
 - **Very lightweight**, only depends on OpenCV for visualization.
+200 robots and 200 obstacles have been simulated.

 ![img_env](example2.jpg)
 ### Quick Start